MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-no-gpu-left-behind-unlocking-efficiency-with-co-located-vllm-in-trl-885911.md

 - With 7B, more TP improves throughput, reaching up to 1.73× speedup.
 - Larger models benefit from sharding in co-located setups.
 📊 Scaling to 72B Model
-When training large models like Qwen2.5-Math-72B, it&#39;s important to use the right strategies to make training efficient, scalable, and stable across many GPUs and nodes.
+When training large models like Qwen2.5-Math-72B, it's important to use the right strategies to make training efficient, scalable, and stable across many GPUs and nodes.
 In our setup, we combined co-located vLLM with several key optimizations to make this work efficiently.
 Sleep Mode in vLLM
 When using co-located training, managing GPU memory is crucial so that both training and inference can run smoothly on the same devices.
 To support this, we added vLLM’s sleep()
 API into the GRPO training loop.